 The goal is deep breathing through the lungs by slowly inhaling and exhaling while counting to three or four before releasing the breath.
 When you concentrate on something that is relaxing like a private beach while taking those slow, deep breaths and holding for a few seconds, you can try to see through your mind, images of the ocean.
 The blue-green water may ripple as it moves, the sun may be bright and shining to reflect yellow streaks across the water.
 Sand may be on the beach.
 What I am saying is however that you are comfortable in trying to daydream for grounding troubled thoughts, controlling stress or seeing hopeful possibilities of what you desire can be your start to meditation.

 If you can’t gain mindfulness with closed eyes because of intruding thoughts, you can try opening your mind in another way.
-Instead of closed eyes, try keeping your eyes open to focus thoughts in a different fashion.
+Instead of closed eyes, try keeping your eyes open to focus thoughts in a different fashion such as in practicing Zen meditation.
 While still sitting in the same position, find a fairly close object in the room that is about three feet or so away to stare at while deep breathing.
 You don’t have to rivet your gaze to the object, but just keep your eyes on it while breathing so you have a focal point in the room.
 This will help your concentration.

 I am by far hardly an expert at meditation, but I think it does help with pain and relaxation whether you keep your eyes open or closed.
 I am doing meditation with my eyes open, but hopefully I will progress to one day mastering the closed eyes technique to benefit from the mental benefits of meditation.